jaumefe/Raspberry_Pico/README.md

 # Raspberry Pi Pico Projects

+Small projects for testing hardware with Raspberry Pi Pico

 Hereinafter, there is a list with a short description of every project done using the Raspberry Pi Pico:
-* BME680: Temperature, humidity, pressure and gas resistance sensor for indoor air quality.
-* Weather Forecast: Temperature, humidity and pressure sensor by using DPS310 and SHT-4x sensors
+* `Weather Forecast`: Temperature, humidity and pressure sensor by using DPS310 and SHT-4x sensors.
+Moreover, it is the code for using a BME680 in order to compare measurements
+* `LCD`: Testing LCD panel and creating independent c and header inspired on pico-examples repository
+* `freeRTOS`: Testing freeRTOS library on Raspberry Pi Pico

 ## Weather Forecast
 In this case, the hardware design of the sensor has been developed by myself.
 It can be found at the following repository: https://github.com/jaumefe/Electronic_Projects/tree/main/Home_Automation/Weather_Forecast